 Patrik Mellberg has lived in the Pilbara for nearly 30 years in total including time in Newman and Karratha and residing in Hedland since 2000 with his family.
 Patrik has 4 kids with 2 kids currently at Hedland Senior High School.
 He has a Bachelor of Applied Science and more recently completed a Masters of Business Administration (MBA) through Curtin University.

 Patrik currently works in the Pilbara Corporate Affairs Team at BHP Billiton, having been with the company for 9 years.
 He has held various community relations and strategy roles with BHP Billiton during this time with his current role being that of Team Lead, Community for Port Hedland.
 Prior to joining BHP Billiton, Patrik was Regional Director of Health for the Pilbara region.

 Patrik has a long standing commitment to being an active community member having participated in numerous committees and boards over many years.
-He is in his 3rd year as Chair of HSHS Independent Public School Board and has been on the board since 2013.
+Patrik has served on the school Board since 2013 and presided as Board Chair for 3 years.
 He has also been on the Executive Committee of The Port Hedland Chamber of Commerce since 2013 and is a committee member of the Port Hedland Industry Council.

 I am a married mother of three sons, one of my three sons attends HSHS, hence my decision to nominate, and ultimately being nominated as the one of the two parent representatives on the Hedland Senior High School Board.
 A position I am committed and passionate about.